CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 # Journey to Proficient/Expert
 ## "Oh No My Colleagues" phase

-The big hurdle that got me from "advanced beginner", or as more succinctly put "mount stupid", was the introduction of better collaboration.
-Through at the time ensembling weekly in a regularly, I developed the skills to be able to TDD in the "correct" settings.
-This means code that is brand new, has only seen TDD, and is only allowed to be TDD on.
-Forget your large untested production project, in the most pristine settings
-I could now TDD.
-The same can be achieved in pairing arrangements, or through 3-4 person Dojo's run be even the grumpiest of developers.

 About 3.5->4 years in I started working at a new place where testing had been ingrained for 10 years previously.
 I think my plateau'ing stopped at this phase, mostly due to my colleagues having a different take on many subjects within testing.
 Many of the rules I had previously established